 Tom Ballard and Daniele Nardi also lost their lives on Nanga Parbat after going missing during a winter expedition in 2019.

 Both Revol and Mackiewicz had attempted to climb Nanga Parbat during the winter before.
 This was Revol’s third attempt with Mackiewicz as a partner.

 Just above 24,000 ft, the expedition experienced rough weather and Mackiewicz was affected by frostbite and snow blindness.

 Revol assisted Mackiewicz in descending further down the mountain before placing him in a tent to shelter out the weather.

-Diplomats made appeals to the government of Pakistan for a rescue, and nearby Mountaineers who are attempting a winter ascent of K2, which if successful would be the first in history, volunteered for the rescue mission.
+Diplomats made appeals to the government of Pakistan for a rescue, and nearby Mountaineers, who are attempting a winter ascent of K2, volunteered for the rescue mission.

-The rescue mission began on Saturday after enough money was raised for a helicopter to transport the volunteer climbers from K2 to the Base Camp of Nanga Parbat situated at 15,748 ft.
+The rescue mission began on Saturday after enough money was raised for a helicopter to transport the volunteer climbers from K2 to Nanga Parbat Base Camp situated at 15,748 ft.
 (4800 meters).

 Revol was airlifted to a hospital in Islamabad to recover from her harrowing experience.